ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 9
 Given an array A of N elements.
 Find the majority element in the array.
 A majority element in an array A of size N is an element that appears more than N/2 times in the array.

+# Day 10
+Given a singly linked list of N nodes.
+The task is to find the middle of the linked list.
+For example, if the linked list is 1-> 2->3->4->5, then the middle node of the list is 3.
+If there are two middle nodes(in case, when N is even), print the second middle element.
+For example, if the linked list given is 1->2->3->4->5->6, then the middle node of the list is 4.